-This training scenario explores how AI-driven technologies can improve the sustainability of healthcare operations, with a focus on supply chain optimisation, energy management, and clinical efficiency.
-By following the example of a large teaching hospital, you will see how AI can reduce waste, lower emissions, and improve decision-making across the system.
+This training scenario examines how AI-driven technologies can enhance the sustainability of healthcare operations by optimising supply chains, improving energy management, and increasing clinical efficiency.
+Using the example of a large teaching hospital, it demonstrates how AI can reduce waste, lower emissions, and support better decision-making across the system, concluding with a Knowledge Check Quiz to reinforce your understanding of sustainable AI applications in healthcare.

-Scenario: Green Initiatives at St. Anneโs Hospital
+Scenario: Green Initiatives at St. Anne’s Hospital

 AI in the hospital supply chain

-St. Anneโs Hospital, like many large healthcare centres, relied on complex supply chains to manage pharmaceuticals, consumables, and imaging equipment.
+St. Anne’s Hospital, like many large healthcare centres, relied on complex supply chains to manage pharmaceuticals, consumables, and imaging equipment.
 Stock mismanagement often led to wasted medications, unnecessary storage costs, and expired materials being discarded.

 The hospital introduced AI-driven supply chain optimisation, which analysed historical usage patterns, patient admission forecasts, and delivery schedules.
 This system reduced unnecessary stockpiling, minimised expired inventory, and cut down on emergency re-orders.
 The result was lower operational costs and a measurable reduction in waste and carbon emissions.